iver56/audiomentations/README.md

 classification.
 It was successfully applied in the paper [AudioCLIP: Extending CLIP to Image, Text and Audio](https://arxiv.org/pdf/2106.13043.pdf).

+## `RoomSimulator`

+_To be added in v0.23.0_

+  A ShoeBox Room Simulator.
+Simulates a cuboid of parametrized size and average surface absorption coefficient.
+It also includes a source and microphones in parametrized locations.

+  Use it when you want a ton of synthetic room impulse responses of specific configurations characteristics or simply to quickly add reverb for augmentation purposes

 ## `Shift`

 _Added in v0.5.0_